 The Faculty of Health Disciplines offers a 36-credit, Master of Counselling (MC) program.
 The MC is a distributed learning, mixed delivery master's program designed to meet the graduate academic requirements for the career paths of professional counsellor or counselling psychologist.
-The program incorporates core and specialization courses to ensure that all students attain competency in the fundamentals of counselling psychology as well as a particular area of specialization.
+The program incorporates core and specialization courses to ensure that all learners attain competency in the fundamentals of counselling psychology.

-Students in the Art Therapy specialization take art therapy courses through the Vancouver Art Therapy Institute (VATI).
-VATI was established in 1982 and is accredited by the Private Career Training Institutions Agency (PCTIA) of British Columbia.
+Learners in the Art Therapy specialization take art therapy courses through the Vancouver Art Therapy Institute (VATI).
+VATI was established in 1982 and is accredited by the Degree Quality Assessment Board of the Province of British Columbia.
 VATI offers a Graduate Level Diploma Program in Art Therapy.
-Students in the Master of Counselling: Art Therapy (MC:AT) take core program courses through Athabasca University and then access specialization courses through VATI.
+Learners in the Master of Counselling: Art Therapy (MC:AT) take core program courses through Athabasca University and then access specialization courses through VATI.
 The VATI courses are recognized for transfer credit into the Athabasca University MC:AT.